Most Effective Products

 Watering in the insecticide granules

-After you have evenly spread your granules, water in the granules to activate them so the pesticide seeps into the soil and is released into the area to affect your target pest.
+After evenly spreading your granules, water in them to activate them so the pesticide seeps into the soil and is released into the area to affect your target pest.

 Benefits of Applying Granular Pesticides

-• Granular Pesticides are also safer than liquid insecticides because the granules are dry and often large and visible so the likelihood of accidentally ingesting the insecticide or being harmed by it are much lower.
+• Granular pesticides are also safer than liquid insecticides because the granules are dry, often large, and visible.
+Hence, the likelihood of accidentally ingesting the insecticide or being harmed by it is much lower.

-• Granular spreading of pesticides is also very easy to perform as all you need to do is load your spreader with the appropriate amount of pesticide and then spread it evenly onto the treatment area.
+• Granular spreading of pesticides is also very easy.
+All you need to do is load your spreader with the appropriate amount of pesticide and then spread it evenly onto the treatment area.

 Drawbacks of Applying Granular Pesticides

-• While spreading of Granular Pesticides is easy, it can be difficult to apply uniformly if you have not properly calibrated your selected spreader tool that will be used to broadcast your specific granular pesticide.
+• While spreading granular pesticides is easy, it can be difficult to apply uniformly if you have not properly calibrated your selected spreader tool that will be used to broadcast your specific granular pesticide.

-• There is a slight risk of accidental harm of non-intended target species such as birds and beneficial creatures that may come across the granules and feed on them as if the pesticide granules were seeds or some type of food to enjoy.
+• There is a slight risk of accidental harm to non-intended target species, such as birds and beneficial creatures that may come across the granules and feed on them as if the pesticide granules were seeds or some food to enjoy.

 Key Takeaways